LessThanThreeLabs/agles/ci/documentation/source/index.rst

 `````````
 The factories section should contain a list of scripts which construct other test sections to run.
 This can be used for automatically splitting up a large number of tests using anything ranging from a simple shell script to code introspection.

-Each of these factory steps should be specified in the standard script format, and their output should be in the same format, which will then be parsed and treated the same as manually-specified test scripts.
+Each of these factory steps should be specified in the `test script format`__, and their output should be in the same format, which will then be parsed and treated the same as manually-specified test scripts.

+__ `script format`_

 Installation and Server Setup
 =============================

-SERVER SETUP STUFF GOES HERE

 Installation of Koality is quite simple.
 Launch an instance of the koality service AMI.
+This will be a private AMI with a name beginning with "koality_service".
 Then, using your DNS credentials point your internal domain name to the ip address of that instance.
 The instance will take a few minutes to start.

 Open up the domain name you chose in your browser (or the ip of the koality service instance works too) and follow the wizard for first time setup.
+If no page loads yet, you may need to wait a few minutes for Koality to first initialize.

 Wizard Walkthrough
 ------------------